LamaBleu/moRFeus_GUI/README.md

   `git clone https://github.com/LamaBleu/moRFeus_GUI`
   `cd moRFeus_GUI`
-  `git checkout next`
   `sudo -H ./GUI_moRFeus.sh`

 At first launch the script will try to download the morfeus_tool from Outernet website, then perform installation tasks.
 You will be asked to choose 32, 64 bits or arm (RPi) version.
-In case of trouble, re-launch install by deleting morfeus_tool file (if present)
+In case of trouble, re-launch install by deleting morfeus_tool file (if present).
+See also troubleshooting section on this README.